chrplr/gohello/README.md

 Date: 2022-10-30

+This is the readme file of http://github.com/chrplr/gohello.
+For a more nicely formatted version of this file, go to <https://chrplr.github.io/gohello>

 Finding out how to create your own libraries in Go is not obvious.
-The process is actually not at all complicated.
+The process is actually not complicated at all.
 I show here how to do it in practice, proceeding in three steps:

 1. I briefly recapitulate how to create a local library inside a project
 2. I show how to make a library a independent module that can be reused across projects